 Are you learning Spanish and want to improve your vocabulary in a different way?
-Today I propose a practical challenge to learn and use common Spanish words and phrases that talk abouthome in a fun and memorable way.
-Whether you’re visual, auditory, or kinesthetic, we have a challenge for you.
+Today I propose you a practical challenge to learn and use phrases and words . in Spanish that talk about the house in a fun and memorable way.
+Whether you are a visual, auditory or kinesthetic person, we have a challenge for you.

-These activities for learning Spanish at home are designed so that you can practice without leaving your home, using your own environment as a learning classroom.
+These activities to learn Spanish at home are designed for you to practice without leaving your home, using your own environment as a learning classroom.

-Home is one of the most basic and useful topics when learning a language.
-Knowing the names of everyday objects—such as mesa (the table),el sofá (the sofa), el espejo (the mirror) , or el lavabo (the sink) —allows you to communicate in real-life situations, describe your surroundings, and better understand everyday conversations.
-Mastering this vocabulary is essential for getting by in Spanish on a daily basis.
+Household is one of the most basic and useful topics when learning a language.
+Knowing the names of everyday objects – such as the table, the sofa, the mirror or the sink –allows you to communicate in real-life situations, describe your surroundings and better understand everyday conversations, and mastering this vocabulary is fundamental to getting by in everyday Spanish.

 That’s why, in our online Spanish academy, we always include creative challenges to help you actively incorporate vocabulary.
 And today’s a very special practical challenge!